Ehanlion/mist_obsidian/-1. Global/Great Features/The Aether-Veil Projector.md

 **The Power Source:**
 The Aether-Veil Projector required massive amounts of [[Stormphrax]] to be fully powered. [[The Many]] spent years manipulating lightning strikes with [[Archaic Storm Conduits]], quarrying the resulting lighting spires, and extracting [[Stormphrax]].
+## A Finite Lifespan
+The projector has a finite limit in the length of time it can project for before needed to be repowered.
+Soon, at a time that would be good narratively for a story here, the project can begin to falter.
+When this happens, after a set amount of time, the projector will fail, [[The Shrouds of the Frost-Bound Wardens]] will fall as a consequence